Continuous configuration-space planners

 Plots the start and goal location/pose if they are specified by

-or were set by the object constructor orplan
+startorgoalor were set by the object constructor orplanorquerymethod.If the

 If the

-is False, then direction-indicating markers are used to display start and goal configuration.
-These are also given as dicts but have two items:'shape'
+startandgoalhave length 3, planning in \(\SE{2}\), andconfigspaceis False, then direction-indicating markers are used to display start and goal configuration.
+These are also given as dicts but have two items:'shape'which is the shape of the polygonal marker and is either'triangle'or'car'.
+The second item'args'is passed tobase.plot_poly()and Matplotlib and could have values such asfilled=Trueorcolor.If

 the start point is a circle